Transport in Andhra Pradesh: Bus

 The Andhra Pradesh State Road Transport Corporation (APSRTC) operates bus services and is the primary mode of public transport in the state, which is owned by the state government.
 As of February 2017, it had a total of 11,918 buses with 970 bus shelters and connecting over 14,000 villages in over 3,000 routes.
 The headquarters of APSRTC is located at NTR Administrative Block of RTC House in Pandit Nehru bus station of Vijayawada.

 Apart from government run APSRTC, there are also many private buses operating in the state.
 Auto rickshaws and cabs are also a common mode of transport, with the recent introduction of She Autos, driven by women.

 Freight

-The transport of goods in the state depends mainly on lorrys, mini trucks and auto rickshaws.
+The transport of goods in the state depends mainly on lorries, mini trucks and auto rickshaws.
 APSRTC, as a joint venture with Alloy Nitrides Ltd. was established in the year 1976, used for transportation of unaccompanied luggage, parcel/packets by their buses.

 Railways

 Andhra Pradesh has a total railway route of 3703.25 km.
 The rail density of the state is 16.59 per 1000 km, compared to an all India average of 20.
 The Howrah–Chennai main line which runs through the state is proposed to be upgraded into a high-speed rail corridor through the Diamond Quadrilateral project of the Indian Railways.

-The railway network spans two zones, further subdivided into divisions - Vijayawada, Guntur and Guntakal railway divisions of South Central Railway zone., and Waltair railway division of East Coast Railway zone.